By Lonnie Wilkey

 “I will never forget that he told me once that the only proper response is to love [Muslims] with the love of Christ and to share the gospel with them,” Minchey said.

-Ghattas is survived by wife, Carol, children David and Nathan, and five siblings; Samira Fahmy of Avon, Conn.; Ray Ghattas of Woodland Hills, Calif.; Ramses Ghattas of San Diego, Calif.; and Aziza Ghattas and Renee Ghattas of Cairo, Egypt.
+Ghattas is survived by wife, Carol, two children, and five siblings; Samira Fahmy of Avon, Conn.; Ray Ghattas of Woodland Hills, Calif.; Ramses Ghattas of San Diego, Calif.; and Aziza Ghattas and Renee Ghattas of Cairo, Egypt.

 Visitation with the family will be from 4-8 p.m.
 Saturday, Nov.
 28, at Woodfin Memorial Chapel.
 Funeral services will be at 2 p.m.
 Sunday at Woodfin, with burial following at Evergreen Cemetery.
 B&R